 What can I control?
 What can’t I control?
 Only worry about the answers to the first question.

 Give the team a chance to win.

 The things we tell ourselves — and how we tell ourselves — are important to address, as well.
 (I’m talking about in our own heads, not to the posts.
 Sorry, Patrick.)
 My approach — which isn’t right or wrong — is to take three things that I can control that will help me stop a puck and run through a little mental checklist before periods and during TV timeouts.
-It’s similar to what most people do before a tee shot in golf.
+It’s similar to what most people do before a tee shot in golf and if you like golf then take a look at golf clearance outlet australia, they have golf equipment for good price.
 I limit my list to three points so that it’s easy and manageable.
 I keep all of my points worded in an affirmative way, e.g., “Watch the puck,” not, “Don’t lose sight of the puck.”
 (Plus, I don’t think our subconscious can tell the difference between “don’t lose sight of the puck” and “lose sight of the puck.”)
 I also make sure that my list includes things that will, verifiably, help me stop the puck.
 In Montreal, my checklist (which was always being revisited and revised) was;

 - Red line, blue line.
 Shorthand for, I need to be out of my net at an appropriate distance when the puck crosses the red line then be in my stance when it crosses the blue line

 - Top of the crease.
 A reminder not to fade backward into my net, creating space for the shooter to aim at

 - Watch the puck.
 A catchall phrase that encompasses all my visual and puck-tracking cues